Vacation rentals in Ogunquit

 Ogunquit began as a fishing town in the 1680s, evolved into an artists’ colony in the late 19th and early 20th centuries, and has since secured its role as a summer destination for travelers, especially the artistically inclined and the LGBTQ+ community.
 Ogunquit revolves around two poles: the beach and the art world, the latter of which includes a noted art museum and many galleries.
 As such, the town offers a near-perfect balance between the natural and the cultural, the kind of place where you fear that there’s not much to do when you first arrive, then realize that you didn’t leave enough time when you near departure.
 Days are easy to schedule on the fly — head to the beach or set off on a long walk when the weather calls; explore the museum and many boutiques and restaurants when the weather takes an unfortunate turn.

-Top things to do in Ogunquit
+What are the top things to do in Ogunquit?

 Ogunquit Museum of Art